Keli-Mario-Nathan/window/GRADING_NOTES.md

 JS
 - Awesome job creating classes for your types of weather!
 On the flip side, the code working with the pane itself wasn't object oriented at all.
+- See the files for any additional comments.

 HTML
+- See the files for detailed comments!
+Only a couple issues with indentation and your script tags.